DendeberiaOleksandr/VirusSimulator/README.md

 # VirusSimulator

+## Build
-To compile use `mvn clean package`
+To build application use `mvn clean package`

+## Database configuration
+Application uses Postgresql database.
+To provide configuration open `application.properties` file in `resources` folder and insert your database properties.